IIIF/api/source/api/content-state/0.9/index.md

 The target of the annotation is, in this case, a complete IIIF resource (here, a Manifest) but in more complex cases, the target could be a part of a IIIF resource.

-#### 2.2.2 Annotation URI
+#### 2.2.2.
+Annotation URI

-The content state _MAY_ be supplied as a string whose value is the URI of an Annotation with the motivation `contentState`, that the client must de-reference and process.
+The content state _MAY_ be supplied as a string whose value is the URI of an Annotation with the motivation `contentState`, that the client must dereference and process.
 For the example in 2.2.1 above, this would be the URI `https://example.org/Annotation-server/bookmarks/b1`.
 The response from that URI would be the JSON above.

-#### 2.2.3 Target Body
+#### 2.2.3.
+Target Body

 The content state _MAY_ be supplied as JSON-LD, as the value of the `target` property of an implied Annotation with the motivation `contentState`.
 For the example in 2.2.1, this would be: